BrianLevin/Blog-Website-1/README.md

 ## Application description:
-An Express, Embedded Javascript (EJS), and Mongo application that allows the user to save and make blog posts.
+An Express, Embedded Javascript (EJS), and Mongoose application that allows the user to save and make blog posts.
 Each page  is displayed using EJS and each is stored in the Mongo Database.

  ## Click [here](https://myy-blog-website.herokuapp.com/) for the live app.